solegalli/Machine-Learning-Tutorials/README.md

 - [Ethen's Notebook Collection](https://github.com/ethen8181/machine-learning) - Continuously updated machine learning documentations (mainly in Python3).
 Contents include educational implementation of machine learning algorithms from scratch and open-source library usage

+- [Train in Data's Blog](https://www.blog.trainindata.com/) - Articles on feature engineering and selection, hyperparameter tuning, working with imbalanced data, forecasting and more

 <a name="quora" />

 ## Resources on Quora